Up and gone before the birds started singing this am. Nobody on the roads on a moonlit Sunday morning.

 Sometimes, I’m all set to make my move to get out but I always first turn around to check before I do only to see a wave towering above me about to smoosh me.
 I’ll toss my board away and try to dive underneath the waves.
 Most of the time that works but sometimes.....

 ...well, sometimes it doesn’t!
-My helpless body is jettisoned towards the rocks head or feet first on a watery cushion of salt water.
+My helpless body is jettisoned towards the rocks head or feet first on a salt-watery-cushioned magic carpet.
 I always manage to channel my panic into swiveling my body around to a feet first approach and try to choose the path of least resistance like the pilot of a small plane whose engine died looking for a place to land before he crashes into a place where he doesn’t want to land.

 At first it’s ok but as I get closer the cushion shrinks then disappears and all that’s left is me, my board, my momentum, and the rocks.
 Scary as hell!!!
 Not to mention the scary FACT that right behind me is an unknown number of waves just as big or bigger.
 I just try to survive one wave at a time.